snowflakedb/snowflake-hibernate/README.md

 ORM solutions are supposed to work on tables enforcing unique and foreign keys thus using it along with [HTAP](https://www.snowflake.com/guides/htap-hybrid-transactional-and-analytical-processing/)-ready tables is necessary.
 In some cases you may need to force using STANDARD tables with a Snowflake-Hibernate dialect switch:
-`hibernate.dialect.snowflake.table_type=STANDARD`
+`hibernate.dialect.snowflake.table_type=STANDARD`.
-This may however cause multiple issues with some queries execution or in some cases result in data corruption or uniqueness/foreign keys issues.
+However, this may cause multiple issues with some queries execution or in some cases result in data corruption or uniqueness/foreign keys issues.
 Developers might still want to use this project on OLAP (STANDARD) tables within OLTP projects.
 You can read more about constraints and why STANDARD tables are not recommended to use with snowflake-hibernate here: https://docs.snowflake.com/en/sql-reference/constraints-overview#supported-constraint-types